constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 To enable two-factor authentication for user `test`.

-* Select user `test` in the Users panel.
+* Select user `test` in the Users panel
-* Select "Google Auth" tab.
+* Select "Google Auth" tab
 * Set "Enable Google Authenticator".
-A bar code will be generated.
+A bar code will be generated

 Now one needs to setup the smartphone for the user.